‘Russian Kim Kardashian’ Anastasiya Kvitko Puts On A Busty Show In Tiny Little Bikini

 “My body is sporty, my hip muscles are trained, my bottom is the most beautiful one, and I have not done any plastic surgeries on my face,” she added.

-Meanwhile, fans can see more of “Russian Kim Kardashian” Anastasiya Kvitko by following the busty model on her Instagram account.
+Fans can see more of “Russian Kim Kardashian” Anastasiya Kvitko by following the busty model on her Instagram account.